CHIRAG4011/nikitarasoiiandbake/replit.md

-# Sweet Crumbs Bakery
+# NIKITA RASOI & BAKES

 ## Overview

-Sweet Crumbs Bakery is a Flask-based e-commerce web application for an online bakery business.
+NIKITA RASOI & BAKES is a Flask-based e-commerce web application for an online bakery business.
 The application provides a complete shopping experience with product browsing, cart management, order placement, user authentication, and admin management capabilities.
 It features a warm, bakery-themed design with brown and cream color schemes, product catalogs with search and filtering, shopping cart functionality, order tracking, user profile management, and comprehensive admin tools for managing products, orders, and analytics.
+The application has been fully rebranded from "Sweet Crumbs Bakery" to "NIKITA RASOI & BAKES" and converted to use Indian Rupee (INR) currency throughout.

 ## User Preferences